rob-crowther/toyga/README.md

 for near-realtime viewing, you can `watch -n0.1 cat ramdisk/sim.ac`.
 You can set `debug = True` to increase the simulation verbosity and include mutation and recombination details.

- This has been tested on Python 2.7.6 with
+ This is tested on Python 2.7.6 with
  [a fork of Ahkab](https://github.com/weilawei/ahkab/) as the external simulator.
  [Ahkab](https://github.com/ahkab/ahkab/) requires SciPy 0.12.1, NumPy 1.7.1, and SymPy 0.7.2.